Expats see business boom in Mid East

 "Attracting money can be harder as an expat," he says.

 "You can understand it from the investor's perspective.
 If an expat has a business and it goes belly-up, then they can walk away, go back home or to another country.
-They have less reputational risk, so for investors, that can be scary."'Big on bureaucracy'
+They have less reputational risk, so for investors, that can be scary."

 However, in a country where 85% of residents were not born in the country, and where the majority of Emirati locals take jobs in the public sector, inevitably most private businesses are set up by expatriates.